Gabriel882/Part2/README.md

 choose a recipe name
-after choosing a name then the system will display the recipe you want to show The system will ask you if you want to scale up the quantities
+after choosing a name then the system will display the recipe you want to show The system will ask you if you want to scale up the quantities Choose the option yes to scale up

+Select what scale you want either to increase or decrease once that done